weechat/weechat/UPGRADING.md

 ### Nick color infos

-The infos irc_nick_color and irc_nick_color_name are deprecated again, and the algorithm to compute IRC nick colors has been reverted to case sensitive.\
+The infos irc_nick_color and irc_nick_color_name are deprecated again, and the algorithm to compute IRC nick colors has been reverted to case-sensitive.\
 The server name has been removed from arguments.

 ## Version 4.1.1